Cart is Empty

 Does glucosamine work for humans?

-In human medicine, conclusions look alike the ones in dog medicine.
-And a lot of debate take place on either or not we should keep take glucosamine.
+In human medicine, conclusions look like the ones in dog medicine.
+And a lot of debate takes place on whether or not we should keep taking glucosamine.

 The lobby industry for this market is substantial, with a value of nearly one billion dollars in the US solely for human use.